microsoft/fluentui-system-icons/packages/react-icons-font-subsetting-webpack-plugin/README.md

         ]
     },
     resolve: {
-        // Include 'fluentIcontFont' to use the font implementation of the Fluent icons
+        // Include 'fluentIconFont' to use the font implementation of the Fluent icons
-        conditionNames: ['fluentIcontFont', 'import']
+        conditionNames: ['fluentIconFont', 'import']
     },
     plugins: [
         // Include this plugin